MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 A bot is a software application that performs automated tasks by interacting with systems or users.
 From simple automation tool to sophisticated artificial intelligency (AI) powered apps, bots have transformed the way users interact with technology, streamlining tasks, and enhancing efficiency.

-You can leverage bot capabilities such as chatbots, virtual assistants, workflow, and have diverse applications across industries such as, healthcare, customer service, education,finance, and more.
+You can leverage bot capabilities such as chatbots, virtual assistants, workflow, and have diverse applications across industries such as, healthcare, customer service, education, finance, and more.
 Bots bring efficiency in automation, scalability, continual availability, and with AI bots you can offer tailored experiences for the users.

+Microsoft 365 Copilot and Teams offer a transformative platform for developers to elevate their AI bot into custom engine agent experience.
+You can make your bot available across various systems where the bot can help the users make informed decisions, automate tasks, and generate information.

 ## What are the benefits of a bot?